Spray Finishing Furniture With Lacquer

 Blushing occurs when moisture in the air becomes trapped in the finish, causing a white foggy haze.
 To avoid blushing, avoid humidity over 65% when spraying.
 I find spraying very early in the morning is the best time of the day to avoid blushing in high humidity conditions.
 The other option is to add lacquer retarder to you lacquer to slow down the drying process.

 Blush Eliminator is a product you can purchase through Mohawk or Behlen that eliminates blush that has occurred in your finish.
-It comes in an aerosol can and we've included a link.
+It comes in an aerosol (link to the correct product from amazon is provided HERE ).
 I wouldn't suggest ever spraying nitrocellulose lacquer without having a can on hand !
 When you notice your finish has blushed (a whitish haze) DON'T SPRAY AGAIN with lacquer until the blush is removed!
 If you do, you will lock in the blush and it can no longer be removed.

-To remove blushing, just lightly spray the surface with the no blush Aerosol, or out of a spray gun with lacquer retarder thinner mixed at a 50% ratio with regular lacquer thinner.
+To remove blushing, just lightly spray the surface with the no blush Aerosol, or out of a spray gun with this lacquer retarder thinner mixed at a 50% ratio with regular lacquer thinner.
+It's never a bad idea to have both on hand, as they never go bad.

 Video: Spray Finishing Systems with Charles Neil